What is seborrheic dermatitis?

 Request an appointment in Meridian, Idaho

 Seborrheic dermatitis can look similar to eczema, psoriasis, or an allergic reaction.
 Each of these skin conditions requires a different treatment, which is why you should schedule an appointment with a dermatologist to get a proper diagnosis.
-To meet with Dr. Naomi Brooks, a board-certified dermatologist, call (208) 888-0660 or request an appointment online.
+To meet with Dr. Naomi Brooks, a board-certified dermatologist, or her P.A.
+Sammy Verner, call (208) 888-0660 or request an appointment online.